is terrifying because of its virus-like

 - A Cybug eats King Candy, who is assimilated a little too well and becomes said Cy-bug's primary consciousness.
 Which later goes less well for King Candy, as he also inherited the cy-bug's weakness: an unstoppable need to fly towards anything that looks like the game-over beacon from their home game, in this case, a volcanic eruption.

 - The Cy-bugs from Hero's Duty are metallic from eating the metal environment around them.
 When they were in Sugar Rush, they ate and became the candy from the game, making it easier for Ralph to simply smash them.
+Except for one Cy-Bug who became Nigh Invulnerable by eating a jaw-breaker.

 Films — Live-Action